Festivals-App/festivals-gateway/README.md

 The FestivalsApp Gateway follows a modular structure for clarity and maintainability.
 The `server` directory manages API routes and middleware and the `operation` directory documents deployment and environment.
 GitHub Actions are in `.github`, and `.vscode` provides recommended settings.
 The entry point is main.go, with dependencies in go.mod and go.sum.

-Refer to [Gateway Documentation](DOCUMENTATION.md) for details on available endpoints.
+See the [Gateway Documentation](DOCUMENTATION.md) for details on available endpoints.

 The general documentation for the Festivals App is in the [festivals-documentation](https://github.com/festivals-app/festivals-documentation) repository.
 The documentation repository contains architecture information, general deployment documentation, templates and